giorgited/CosmosScale/ReadMe.md

 await _cosmosOperator.ReplaceDocument(some_document.id, new_document);
 ```

-## Contributing

-Please read [CONTRIBUTING.md](https://gist.github.com/PurpleBooth/b24679402957c63ec426) for details on our code of conduct, and the process for submitting pull requests to us.

 ## Authors

 * **Giorgi (Gio) Tediashvili** - *Initial work* - [Gio](https://github.com/giorgited)

-See also the list of [contributors](https://github.com/your/project/contributors) who participated in this project.
+See also the list of [contributors](https://github.com/giorgited/CosmosScale/contributors) who participated in this project.